topleft/photo-archive-blog/readme.md

 Remember: merging to master or saving content on the Ghost admin UI will also kick off a build.

+> Note to self: 4/15/2020 - Via tha AWS Console, I have disabled Codebuild on github merges until we get the frontend sorted.

 ### Todo:
 - document manual steps
 - add scheduled ec2 backups to cloudformation
 - diagram